osiota10/sass-template/README.md

 ## Contributing

-We welcome contributions from anyone who would like to help make SASS-TEMPLATE better.
+Contributions are welcomed from anyone who would like to help make SASS-TEMPLATE better.
 If you have an idea for a new feature, or have found a bug that needs fixing, please open a new issue in the GitHub repository.

 If you'd like to contribute code to thi SASS-TEMPLATE, please fork the repository, create a new branch for your changes, and submit a pull request.
 Your changes would be reviewed and merged into the main branch if they meet our guidelines.